ALERT

 • Decide what sort of computations need to be performed.

-• Calculations that we can readily perform include molecular dynamics, protein-protein docking, and protein-ligand docking.
-Quantum mechanical calculations and other mathematical modeling may be possible.
+• Calculations that we can readily perform include molecular dynamics, protein-protein docking, protein-ligand docking, virtual screening and refinement, and related statistical analysis.
+AI-based methods, quantum mechanical calculations and other mathematical modeling may be possible.

 Leaders